Diploma in Operations Management

 Lean and Global Operations

-The Diploma in Operations Management (DOM) training program explores production strategy as part of a company’s business strategy.
+Diploma in Operations Management (DOM), a manufacturing and production training program, explores production strategy as part of a company’s business strategy.
 The program provides a broad toolkit for each level of production and helps participants to develop operations already during the program.
 DOM develops experts for the future, who have a broad understanding of operations management and can solve even the most challenging problems independently.

 The training provides you and your organization with a unique opportunity to develop your operations and competitiveness, and to network with other production professionals – grasp the opportunity and register now.